-торіс ANSWER DETAILS Working Hours NO Delaware law does not specify max hour or day requirements for adults.
-Whistleblower Protection YES Under Delaware's Whistleblowers' Protection Act, an employee cannot be discharged, threatened or otherwise discriminated against for: reporting to a public body a violation that the employee knows or reasonably believes has occurred or is about to occur, unless the employee knows or has reason to know that the report is false; participating in an investigation, hearing, or inquiry held by a public body, or a court action related to the violation; refusing to commit or assist in the commission of a violation; reporting verbally or in writing to the employer or to the employee's supervisor a violation, which the employee knows or reasonably believes has occurred or is about to occur; reporting verbally or in writing to a public body, to the employer or to the employee knows or reasonably believes has occurred or is about to occur; Paid Sick and Vacation Leave NO Delaware law does not require an employer to provide paid sick or vacation leave.
-Breaks for Nursing Mothers YES Delaware law requires employers to reasonably accommodate known limitations of a person related to pregnancy, childbirth or a related condition, including by providing break time and appropriate facilities for expressing breast milk.
-Pregnancy Accommodations and Leave YES Delaware law requires employers to reasonably accommodate known limitations of a person related to pregnancy, childbirth or a related condition.
-Accommodations available under Delaware law may include, but are not limited to, acquisition of equipment for sitting, more frequent or longer breaks, periodic rest, assistance with manual labor, job restructuring, light duty assignments, modified work schedules, temporary transfers to less strenuous or hazardous work, time off to recover from childbirth or break time and appropriate facilities for expressing breast milk.
+Employers that violate the break provision may be subject to a penalty between \$1,000 and \$5,000 for each violation.
+Labor Relations 17 YES It is the declared policy of the State of Delaware to encourage a harmonious and cooperative relationship between employers and their employees by allowing private sector labor organizations and employers to enter into union security agreements to the full extent allowed under the National Labor Relations Act.
+Please see federal fact sheet for further information.
+Whistleblower Protection 18 YES Under Delaware's Whistleblowers' Protection Act, an employee cannot be discharged, threatened or otherwise discriminated against for: reporting to a public body, verbally or in writing, a violation that the employee knows or reasonably believes has occurred or is about to occur, unless the employee knows or has reason to know that the report is false; participating in an investigation, hearing, or inquiry held by a public body, or a court action related to the violation; refusing to commit or assist in the commission of a violation; reporting verbally or in writing to the employee knows or reasonably believes has occurred or is about to occur; reporting verbally or in writing to a public body, to the employee or to the employee knows or campaign finance violation, which the employee knows or reasonably believes has occurred or is about to occur.
+Paid Sick and Vacation Leave NO Delaware law does not require an employer to provide paid sick or vacation leave.
+However, for employers with 10 or more employees this will change on January 1, 2026, and employer contributions to the Paid Family Medical Leave insurance program begin on April 30, 2025.
+Refer to the Department of Labor for additional information.
+Breaks for Nursing Mothers 19 YES Delaware law requires employers to reasonably accommodate known limitations of a person related to pregnancy, childbirth, or a related condition, including by providing break time and appropriate facilities for expressing breast milk.
+Pregnancy Accommodations and Leave 20 YES Delaware law requires employers to reasonably accommodate known limitations of a person related to pregnancy, childbirth, or a related condition.
+Accommodations available under Delaware law may include, but are not limited to, acquisition of equipment for sitting, more frequent or longer breaks, periodic rest, assistance with manual labor, job restructuring, light duty assignments, modified work schedules, temporary transfers to less strenuous or hazardous work, time off to recover from childbirth, or break time and appropriate facilities for expressing breast milk.
 Family and Medical Leave NO Delaware does not have any state laws mandating family and/or medical leave.
 Employers with 50 or more employees may be subject to the federal Family and Medical Leave Act.
-Military and other Service Leave YES Reservists and National Guard members in Delaware who are called to state active duty are eligible for the same rights, privileges and protections-including leave- with respect to such member's employment as such member would have had if called for military training under federal law protecting reservists and National Guard members.
+Military and other Service Leave 21 YES Reservists and National Guard members in Delaware who are called to state active duty are eligible for the same rights, privileges and protections-including leave- with respect to such member's employment as such member would have had if called for military training under federal law protecting reservists and National Guard members.
 Please see federal fact sheet for military and other service leave under USERRA.
-Crime Victim and Witness Leave YES Delaware employers must provide leave to employees if they are: a crime victim; a victim's parent, guardian or custodian, if the victim cannot meaningfully understand or participate in the legal process because of physical, psychological or mental impairment; a legal representative; or unless they are a defendant, co-defendant or conspirator in the crime, the deceased victim's: spouse; adult child or stepchild; parent; sibling; or qualified neighborhood or homeowner's association if the crime involves certain illegal drug activities.
-An employee may take leave under this law to: participate in preparations for criminal proceedings at the prosecutor's request; attend a criminal proceeding, if the attendance is reasonably necessary to protect the victim's interests; and/or attend a criminal proceeding in response to a subpoena.